 Over the past decade, we have seen a shift in IT operations towards the use of cloud infrastructures~\cite{mell2011nist,surbiryala2019cloud}.
 Instead of running IT services with on-site teams and on infrastructure owned by organizations, services are now often deployed on public cloud infrastructure.
 Especially for web services, the model of using Software-as-a-Service (SaaS) has become prominent.
 However, this operational paradigm shift also leads to a change in control.
 While, before, user data would remain on infrastructure controlled by an organization, this data is now stored and processed by an external operator.

-For universities using cloud infrastructures, this leads to hard challenges.
-These stretch from limiting their ability to audit or implement privacy by design, e.g., privacy guarantees ensured through technical means, or ensure privacy-as-compliance, e.g., in terms of following privacy regulations~\cite{dabrowski2019measuring,voigt2017eu}, to impacting a universities' ability to obtain meaningful informed consent when they employ cloud operators.
-Over the past year, for example, much debacle surrounded the use of Zoom as the now de facto standard for remote lectures.
+For universities using cloud infrastructures, this leads to hard challenges, stretching from limiting their ability to audit or implement privacy-by-design, e.g., privacy guarantees ensured through technical means, or ensure privacy-as-compliance, e.g., in terms of following privacy regulations~\cite{dabrowski2019measuring,voigt2017eu}, to impacting a university's ability to obtain meaningful informed consent when they employ cloud operators.
+Over the past year, for example, much debate surrounded the use of Zoom as the now de facto standard for remote lectures.
 Zoom only started to systematically attend to privacy and security concerns raised by educational institutions when pressure was handed down to the company from investors~\cite{zoom-investors}.
 Still, universities that adopted Zoom for their lectures practically reduced students' consent choices to either using Zoom, and having their personal data processed by Zoom, or not participating in lectures.

-The infrastructural and data control acquired by companies like Zoom have a knock on effect on academic freedom.
-In 2020, Zoom ultimately prevented faculty and students at New York University from conducting a guest lecture---incidentally on censorship by Zoom and other tech companies---using their Zoom license~\cite{nyu-zoom}.
+The infrastructural and data control acquired by companies like Zoom have a knock-on effect on academic freedom.
+In 2020, Zoom ultimately prevented faculty and students at New York University from conducting a guest lecture -- incidentally on censorship by Zoom and other tech companies -- using their Zoom license~\cite{nyu-zoom}.
 The question hence expands beyond \emph{`what private data do universities share with cloud platforms,'} to include \emph{`in what way can these cloud platforms use their infrastructural position and data practices to influence academic processes in universities.'}